StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 STRUCT is widely used to express complex data types.
 It represents a collection of named fields with different data types.
 Each field has a name and a type, for example, `<a INT, b INT>`.
 Field names in a struct must be unique.

-A field within a STRUCT can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures.
+Fields can be of primitive data types (such as numeric, string, or date) or complex data types (such as ARRAY or MAP).
+A field within a STRUCT can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures, for example, `STRUCT<a INT, b STRUCT<c INT, d INT>, c MAP<INT, INT>, d ARRAY<INT>>`.

-Both MAP and STRUCT are semi-structured data types but there are some differences:

-- MAP can only hold collections of key-value pairs.
-It is commonly used for fast lookups and storage of data.
-- STRUCT is a composite type that stores named fields with different types.
-It uses less memory than a map storing the same key-value pairs.
-The fields in a STRUCT can have different types, allowing users to create custom data structures.

 ## Syntax